 "[A]ll that is necessary to bring about chaos," he warned the convention delegates, "is for a sufficient number of white men, actuated by hate, or ambition, or from any unpatriotic motive, to climb up and cut it loose, mobilize and register the negroes, lead them and give them a free vote and fair count under manhood suffrage."
 He continued:

-The delegates followed Ben Tillman's guidance and enacted a constitution that effectively disenfranchised black residents, with little federal interference, for nearly seventy years.
-Today, a statue of Tillman stands in front of the South Carolina State House and his name adorns a number of buildings throughout the state -- including the main building on the campus of Clemson University.
+The delegates followed Tillman's guidance and enacted a constitution that effectively disenfranchised Black residents, with little federal interference, for nearly 70 years.
+Today, a statue of Tillman stands in front of the South Carolina State House and his name adorns a number of buildings throughout the state—including the main building on the campus of Clemson University.